 Where To Find The Top Wild Animals in Virginia

-Virginia is home to a whopping 41 state parks and 22 national parks with thousands of campsites available — and while that means there are plenty of places to see nature, it can be a little bit overwhelming if you don’t know where to start.
+Virginia is home to a whopping 41 state parks and 22 national parks, waterfalls with thousands of campsites available — and while that means there are plenty of places to see nature, it can be a little bit overwhelming if you don’t know where to start.

 The Mid-Atlantic Coastal Plain is home to stretches of wild Atlantic coastline as well as expansive swamps and estuaries.
-The wildlife here includes red foxes, river otters, and multiple species of shrew, mice, and other rodents.
+The wildlife here includes red foxes, turtles, river otters, and multiple species of shrews, mice, and other rodents.

 Popular places to see animals in each ecoregion include: